Netcracker/KubeMarine/documentation/Installation.md

     - nf_defrag_ipv6
 ```

 If necessary, you can redefine or add [List Merge Strategy](#list-merge-strategy) to the standard list of Kernel modules to load.
-For example:
+For example (Debian OS family):

 ```yaml
 services: